-Wouldn’t it be great to pull into camp each night, get your tent set up, then kick back and drink a nice cold beer?
+Wouldn’t it be great to pull into camp each night, get your inflatable camping tent set up, then kick back and drink a nice cold beer?
 Sadly, your favorite Inversion IPA typically contains about 95% water, making it heavy and cumbersome to carry with you on the trail.
 Now, Alaska based Pat’s Backcountry Beverages has found a lightweight, portable, and easy way to let you make beer, soda, or plain old sparkling water on command.

 Pat’s Backcountry Beverages has created not only a portable carbonator, but also a full line of concentrated beverages, including beer and a variety of soda flavors like cola and root beer.
 To create the carbonation, Pat’s uses a solid mixture that has been exposed to pressurized carbon dioxide gas, causing tiny high-pressure bubbles to be trapped inside (think Pop Rocks).
 Once exposed to water, the solids dissolve, releasing the carbon dioxide to be pumped into your drink.
+This makes it perfect when you’re hiking as it means that you need only carry a lightweight powder around with you.

 To operate, load the carbonator cap with water then pour the eco2Activator packet in the reaction cup and attach it to the cap.
 Fill the water bottle with water and your concentrate mix of choice.
 Attach the carbonator cap to the bottle then start the carbonation reaction, pumping in the desired amount of fizz.